Updated July 25, 2023

-It’s useful for option free bonds but not for a bond with an embedded option.
+It’s useful for option-free bonds but not for an embedded option.

 Option adjusted spread is used to measure the impact of optionality in the bond.
-It explicitly removes the value of an embedded option, giving spread for option free bond.
+It explicitly removes the value of an embedded option, giving a spread for the option-free bond.
 It is defined as follows:

-For callable bond the issuer holds the right to buy back the bond at a call price (which is prespecified at the time of issue) if interest rates go down, market price of bond increases, the issuer has a right to redeem the bond at the call price which is less than the prevailing market price giving benefit to issuer.
+For callable bonds, the issuer holds the right to buy back the bond at a call price (which is prespecified at the time of issue).
+If interest rates go down and the bond market price increases, the issuer has a right to redeem the bond at the call price, which is less than the prevailing market price giving benefit to the issuer.
 Option cost in this > 0 and hence OAS < Z.

-For putable bonds, the option benefits the bond owner, it allows to sell back the bond at a higher price to the issuer if the interest rate goes up and the prevailing price goes down, hence Option cost is < 0 as OAS > Z.
+For putable bonds, the option benefits the bond owner; it allows them to sell back the bond at a higher price to the issuer if the interest rate goes up and the prevailing price goes down.
+Hence Option cost is < 0 as OAS > Z.